rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 ```

 We could have just as easily put them into a controller method or anywhere we wanted parsing to occur.
 Given that the `.load` method of Citrus loads all the
-grammars, you can see loading them all in `ApplicationController` and then just invoke the `<Grammer>.parse` method from whereever desired when needed.
+grammars, you can see loading them all in `ApplicationController` and then just invoke the `<Grammer>.parse` method from whereever desired in any controller.

 Pretty nifty.